canonical/sphinx-docs-starter-pack/docs/content/migrate-from-pre-extension.rst

 For example, if you added customised styling in the original ``.sphinx/_static/custom.css`` file, follow the steps:

-1. Compare the changes between your customised file and the `default custom.css file provided by the extension <https://github.com/canonical/canonical-sphinx/blob/main/canonical_sphinx/theme/static/custom.css>`_.
+1. Compare the changes between your customised file and the `default CSS file provided by the extension <https://github.com/canonical/canonical-sphinx/blob/main/canonical_sphinx/theme/static/custom.css>`_.
 This comparison helps you identify the changes that need to be migrated to the new project.
 2. Create a new CSS file under ``docs/.sphinx/_static``.
 You can choose any other file location in the project directory, but it's recommended to keep the file structure similar to the original project.
 3. Copy the additions and changes to the new empty file.
 4. In the ``conf.py``, add the new files into the pre-defined ``html_css_files`` list variable to overwrite the default settings.